adeebio/conventions/Naming - Additional.md

 # Naming - Additional

-### Let function names breathe
+### Let identifier names breathe

-Naming functions in an expanded, rather than compacted, way, makes them easier to read and understand.
+Naming identifiers in an expanded, rather than compacted, way, makes them easier to read and understand.
 For example:

 - Example 1:
-    - Compacted: `checkAndRespondToAChangeAxisStateRequest()`
+    - Compacted: `checkAndRespondToAChangeMachineStateRequest()`
-    - Expanded: `checkAndRespondToARequestToChangeTheAxisState()`
+    - Expanded: `checkAndRespondToARequestToChangeTheMachineState()`